khlai00/skrctf-writeup/web/README.md

 ![image](https://user-images.githubusercontent.com/57955404/135822723-0a8a1690-c29e-45ec-90f3-2b6037c0c03c.png)

-> ####Flag
-> It seems that this is the secret url.
+It seems that this is the secret url.
 Enter the URL `https://skrctf.me/ports/4000/3aaec0a26f2a63d6ff3dfcfbf8e7902a.html` to get the flag.